kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - ***Finishes "A Desert Hunt"***
 - When the CS ends, loot the Krayt Dragon for two pearls
 - Loot the chewed Twi'lek corpse on the right side of the cave for Nerve Amplifier Belt
+  - If you didn't get a spike from Largo's Footlocker on Taris, check to see if you got two or more here
 - Loot the tattered equipment pack in the back left for Bastila's father's holocron
 - Activate [AMG](<../Major Glitches/Anywhere Menu Glitch>) via QS, then click the Star Map and [AMG Skip](<../Major Glitches/Anywhere Menu Glitch#skipping-cutscenes>) its CS via [Force Skip](<../Techniques/Force Skips>)
   - ***Finishes "Star Map: Tatooine"***